h-quer/Slaanesh/README.md

 Be aware: Client id and secret are (for now) stored in plain text.
 Doing so for your regular Twitch account (in case you already have one) is obviously a bad idea.
 In that case, best create a fresh one for dedicated use only as Slaanesh API slave.

 ### Docker setup
-Create all necessary directories, adjust config file (IGDB token data!) and copy it to the config directory.
+Create all necessary directories, adjust config file (IGDB token data!
+See sample config.ini in this repository) and copy it to the config directory.
 Also adjust the docker-compose.yml to match your setup.

 ```yaml